fortracc/pyfortracc/doc/BI/BI_TRACKING.rst

   * SPL: Cluster resulting from a split
   * MRG: Cluster resulting from a merge
   * MRG/SPL: Cluster involved in both merge and split simultaneously
 - `u_`, `v_` (float64): Displacement vector components.
+These components always originate from the centroid of the cluster (central point), and the angular direction of the components is based on the direction in which the cluster moves.
 The units depend on the namelist configuration.
 If lat_min, lat_max, lon_min, and lon_max keys are present, the units will be based on the spatiotemporal dimensions of the data.
 For example, if pixel dimensions are in degrees and temporal resolution is in minutes, the components will be in degrees/min.
 - `inside_clusters` (object): Identifiers of clusters contained within this cluster.
 - `inside_idx` (object): Indices of clusters contained within this cluster.
 - `size` (int64): Cluster size in number of pixels.